 "Living in a place that was away from the hustle and bustle of the usual tourist spots gave me a greater insight into the Ecuadorian way of life."

-During my 10 months traveling around South America I have had a variety of jobs, including working in hostels, gardening and child minding, but by far my favorite experience was the time I spent building houses in Ecuador.
+During my ten months travelling around South America I have had a variety of jobs, including working in hostels, gardening and childminding, but by far my favourite experience was the time I spent building houses in Ecuador.
 It was hard, physically demanding and dirty, and I loved every minute of it.
 I learned a lot of new things, not only about building but a lot about myself too.
 I worked with an amazing group of people and made some lifelong friends.

-I spent two and a half months in a sleepy little, indigenous village called El Cubinche, half way between Otavalo and Quito, in Northern Ecuador.
-The village was surrounded by rolling hills and views of both Cotopaxi and Cayambe volcanoes.
-It was a rural area with not a lot besides livestock, crops and a few local farmers.
-The accommodation was basic, with no creature comforts, not even a washing machine.
-Living in a place that was away from hustle and bustle of the usual tourist spots gave me a greater insight into the Ecuadorian way of life.
+I spent two and a half months in a sleepy little indigenous village called El Cubinche, half-way between Otavalo and Quito, in Northern Ecuador.
+Surrounded by rolling hills and views of both Cotopaxi and Cayambe volcanoes, the village sits in a rural area with not a lot there besides livestock, crops and a few local farmers.
+My accommodation was basic, with no creature comforts – not even a washing machine.
+Living in a place that was away from the hustle and bustle of the usual tourist spots gave me a greater insight into the Ecuadorian way of life.

-The project that I volunteered for was in the beginning stages and was supported by the local community.
-It was working towards becoming a self-sustainable agroecological school, promoting sustainable ways of farming.
+The project that I volunteered for was in the beginning stages and supported by the local community.
+It was working towards becoming a self-sustainable agro-ecological school, promoting sustainable ways of farming.
 The construction of the buildings was the first step towards reaching their goals.
-During my time there I worked on and helped finish five buildings; a kitchen, bathroom, and three houses.
+During my time there I worked on and helped finish five buildings, a kitchen, bathroom, and three houses.
 I learned how to build using natural methods and materials, like mud, straw, and bamboo.
-I also discovered that I was really good at plastering and within a couple of weeks I was known (at my insistence) as the ‘Plaster Master'.
+I also discovered that I was really good at plastering and within a couple of weeks I was known (at my insistence) as the “Plaster Master”.
 I even got to teach new volunteers my newly acquired plastering skills.